synchronocy/How-to-Setup-Fastdl/README.md

 -> resource/
 -> models/
 ```
-you're going to want to copy these folders `models/, materials/, sounds/ and resource/`, see script attached in this GitHub repo to automate this, be sure to adjust the script to your settings.

 9) Open up your Garry's Mod folder and navigate to the `garrysmod/cfg/` directory, here you'll want to edit this file `server.cfg`.
 You'll see the line `sv_downloadurl ""` if you do not then add the line yourself, set this value`sv_downloadurl http://yourwebserverhere/`.